newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/dental-branch.md

 - Business name and address of the office branch you are registering
 - Applicable fees paid, once the Board of Dentistry sends an invoice

 Email your completed application to dentistry@dca.njoag.gov.
-The New Jersey Dental Board will email you an invoice via email to pay your fee online.
+The New Jersey Dental Board will email you an invoice to pay your fee online.

 \
 Your branch office registration is linked to your dental license and should be renewed at the same time.